 Prime Minister Grenville, author of the Sugar Act of 1764, introduced the Stamp Act in the early spring of 1765.
 Under this act, anyone who used or purchased anything printed on paper had to buy a revenue stamp for it.
-In the same year, 1765, Parliament also passed the Quartering Act, a law that attempted to solve the problems of stationing troops in North America.
-The Parliament understood the Stamp Act and the Quartering Act as an assertion of their power to control colonial policy.
+In the same year, Parliament also passed the Quartering Act, a law that attempted to solve the problems of stationing troops in North America by requiring the colonies to provide barracks at their own cost.
+The British Parliament understood the Stamp Act and the Quartering Act as an assertion of their authority over colonial policy.

 The Stamp Act signaled a shift in British policy after the French and Indian War.
 Before the Stamp Act, the colonists had paid taxes to their colonial governments or indirectly through higher prices, not directly to the Crown’s appointed governors.
-This was a time-honored liberty of representative legislatures of the colonial governments.
 The passage of the Stamp Act meant that starting on November 1, 1765, the colonists would contribute £60,000 per year—17 percent of the total cost—to the upkeep of the ten thousand British soldiers in North America.
-Because the Stamp Act raised constitutional issues, it triggered the first serious protest against British imperial policy.
+Because the Stamp Act raised constitutional issues, it triggered the first serious protest against British Imperial policy in the colonies.

-Parliament also asserted its prerogative in 1765 with the Quartering Act.
+Parliament also asserted its colonial authority in 1765 with the Quartering Act.
 The Quartering Act of 1765 addressed the problem of housing British soldiers stationed in the American colonies.
-It required that they be provided with barracks or places to stay in public houses, and that if extra housing were necessary, then troops could be stationed in barns and other uninhabited private buildings.
+It required that they be provided with barracks or places to stay in public houses and that if extra housing were necessary, then troops could be stationed in barns and other uninhabited private buildings.
 In addition, the costs of the troops’ food and lodging fell to the colonists.
-Since the time of James II, who ruled from 1685 to 1688, many British subjects had mistrusted the presence of a standing army during peacetime, and having to pay for the soldiers’ lodging and food was especially burdensome.
-Widespread evasion and disregard for the law occurred in almost all the colonies, but the issue was especially contentious in New York, the headquarters of British forces.
-When fifteen hundred troops arrived in New York in 1766, the New York Assembly refused to follow the Quartering Act.
+Since the time of King James II (1685 -1688) many British subjects had mistrusted the presence of a standing army during peacetime, and having to pay for the soldiers’ lodging and food was especially burdensome.
+Widespread disregard for the law occurred in almost all the colonies, but the issue was especially contentious in New York, the headquarters of the British forces.
+When 1500 troops arrived in New York in 1766, the New York Assembly refused to follow the Quartering Act.

-For many British colonists living in America, the Stamp Act raised many concerns.
-As a direct tax, it appeared to be an unconstitutional measure, one that deprived freeborn British subjects of their liberty, a concept they defined broadly to include various rights and privileges they enjoyed as British subjects, including the right to representation.
-According to the unwritten British Constitution, only representatives for whom British subjects voted could tax them.
-Parliament was in charge of taxation, and although it was a representative body, the colonies did not have “actual” (or direct) representation in it.
-Parliamentary members who supported the Stamp Act argued that the colonists had virtual representation, because the architects of the British Empire knew best how to maximize returns from its possessions overseas.
+For many British colonists living in America, the Stamp Act raised serious civil liberties concerns.
+As a direct tax, it appeared to be an unconstitutional measure, one that deprived freeborn British citizens of the rights and privileges they enjoyed as British subjects, including the right to representation.
+According to the British Constitution, only representatives for whom British subjects voted could tax them.
+Parliament was in charge of taxation, and although it was a representative body, the colonies did not have direct representation in it.
+Parliamentary members who supported the Stamp Act argued that the colonists had virtual representation because the architects of the British Empire knew best how to maximize returns from its possessions overseas.
 However, this argument did not satisfy the protesters, who viewed themselves as having the same right as all British subjects to avoid taxation without their consent.
-With no representation in the House of Commons, where bills of taxation originated, they felt themselves deprived of this inherent right.
+With no representation in the House of Commons, where bills of taxation originated, they felt deprived of this inherent right.

-The Stamp Act Congress was a gathering of landowning, educated white men who represented the political elite of the colonies and was the colonial equivalent of the British landed aristocracy.
-While these gentry were drafting their grievances during the Stamp Act Congress, other colonists showed their distaste for the new act by boycotting British goods and protesting in the streets.
+The Stamp Act Congress was a gathering of landowning, educated White men who represented the political elite of the colonies and were the colonial equivalent of the British landed aristocracy.
+While these upper-class men were drafting their grievances during the Stamp Act Congress, other colonists showed their distaste for the new act by boycotting British goods and protesting in the streets.
 Two groups, the Sons of Liberty and the Daughters of Liberty, led the popular resistance to the Stamp Act.
-Both groups considered themselves British patriots defending their liberty, just as their forebears had done in the time of James II.

 Starting in early 1766, the Daughters of Liberty protested the Stamp Act by refusing to buy British goods and encouraging others to do the same.
 They avoided British tea, opting to make their own teas with local herbs and berries.
 They built a community—and a movement—around creating homespun cloth instead of buying British linen.
 Well-born women held “spinning bees,” at which they competed to see who could spin the most and the finest linen.
 An entry in The Boston Chronicle of April 7, 1766, states that on March 12, in Providence, Rhode Island, “18 Daughters of Liberty, young ladies of good reputation, assembled at the house of Doctor Ephraim Bowen, in this town. . . .
 There they exhibited a fine example of industry, by spinning from sunrise until dark, and displayed a spirit for saving their sinking country rarely to be found among persons of more age and experience.”
 At dinner, they “cheerfully agreed to omit tea, to render their conduct consistent.
 Besides this instance of their patriotism, before they separated, they unanimously resolved that the Stamp Act was unconstitutional, that they would purchase no more British manufactures unless it be repealed, and that they would not even admit the addresses of any gentlemen should they have the opportunity, without they determined to oppose its execution to the last extremity, if the occasion required.”